rvernagus/Docs/mvc/controllers/areas.rst

       }
   }

 The final step is to set up a route definition that works with your newly created areas.
 The :doc:`routing` article goes into detail about how to create route definitions, including using conventional routes versus attribute routes.
 In this example, we'll use a conventional route.
-To do so, simply open the ``startup.cs`` file and modify it by adding the highlighted route definition below.
+To do so, simply open the ``Startup.cs`` file and modify it by adding the highlighted route definition below.

 .. code-block:: c#
   :emphasize-lines: 4-6